area17/twill/docs/src/block-editor/adding-repeater-fields-to-a-block.md

 ---
 pageClass: twill-doc
-title: Adding repeater fields to a block
 ---

-# Adding repeater fields to a block
+# Adding Repeater Fields to a Block

 Inside a block, repeaters can be used too.